EddieStn/Art-of-fitness/README.md

 ## Footer

-* The footer contains links to other social media platforms and it is accesible across all pages.
+* The footer contains links to other social media platforms and it is accessible across all pages.

 <img src="assets/images/footer.png">